FREQUENTLY ASKED QUESTIONS (FAQ)

 BACKUP/REPAIRS ON SELF GUIDED TOURS

 Your motorcycle is covered by BMW Roadside Assistance in South Africa ONLY.
 Should you require assistance with a roadside breakdown, you can call BMW On-Call on 0800 600 777 (toll free) or +27 12 522 2930 from a roaming phone.
-Any repairs that may be required are to be authorized by MER.
-For any assistance in or outside the borders of South Africa, please call +27 83 22 77 140 (Motorrad Rentals).
+Any repairs that may be required are to be authorised by MER.
+For any assistance in or outside the borders of South Africa, send a WhatsApp to +27 69 042 4416 or call +27 83 22 77 140 (in case of emergency).
 Any costs associated with repatriating a motorcycle (not covered by BMW SA Warranty Policy), both within and outside of South Africa will be for the account of the renter.

 PUNCTURES AND FLAT TYRES

 In the event of a flat tyre or puncture, the renter will be responsible for the repair and repair costs.
-We can assist in locating a dealer close to you should you need assistance.
-Call Motorrad Rentals on +27 83 22 77 140.
+We can assist in locating a dealer close to you should you need assistance. send a WhatsApp to +27 69 042 4416 or call +27 83 22 77 140 (in case of emergency).

 ACCIDENTS AND REPLACEMENTS